anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 outline all the components required to provide the Cloud Infrastructure (NFVI and the VIM) in a consistent and reliable way.

-OpenStack :cite:p:`openstack` is already very well documented and, hence, this document will describe the specific OpenStack services and features, Cloud Infrastructure features and how we expect them to be implemented.
+OpenStack :cite:p:`openstack_ra1` is already very well documented and, hence, this document will describe the specific OpenStack services and features, Cloud Infrastructure features and how we expect them to be implemented.